sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 # Sigsum proof

 Our current docs don't specify what a sigsum proof is.
-The rought idea is tha one party, the *submitter*, interacts with the log to submit a message, and collect related inclusion proof and cosignatures.
-This is package, together with message and any associated data to a *verifier*, e.g., a software update client that uses this information to decide whether or not an update package should be installed.
+The rough idea is that one party, the *submitter*, interacts with the log to submit a message, and collect related inclusion proof and cosignatures.
+This is packaged, together with message and any associated data to a *verifier*, e.g., a software update client that uses this information to decide whether or not an update should be installed.

 We need terminology for this, so let's call the package a "sigsum proof".
 We can think about it as a proof of public logging, and it can